 General Settings – allows the user to display the general settings

-Change language – this is not relevant for the Ghana survey as the ODK system is only in English
+Change language – allows the user to swap between the available languages in the form.

 Go To Prompt – allows the user to display all questions and responses in a list

 Save Form – allows the user to save the form at the current position.